 Do Not Do High-Risk Movements Initially

-For the beginning, avoid movements such as heavy barbell bench presses, behind-your-neck presses, and upright roars that can lead to too much stress on the operated shoulder.
+For the beginning, avoid movements such as heavy barbell bench presses, behind-your-neck presses, and upright rows that can lead to too much stress on the operated shoulder.

 Don’t Ignore Yourself and Your Team